The Bankruptcy Sage

 How does bankruptcy work?

-Depending on your current financial situation, bankruptcy can be an intimidating and complex process.
-As you can see from the steps outlined below, it’s also complicated and confusing.
+Depending on your current financial situation, bankruptcy can be an complicated and confusing.
 And while this website takes a step-by-step approach, it probably won’t answer every question that you have.
 Here are the steps to get you started:

-- Complete the paperwork yourself or with the help of a petition preparer or attorney.
+- You can fill out the paperwork yourself, get help from a petition preparer, or hire an attorney.
 The forms can be found on the Bankruptcy Court website: https://www.cacb.uscourts.gov/forms/petition_forms.

-- Take a post-petition financial management course and file the certificate of completion (within 60 days after the initial 341(a) examination date): https://www.justice.gov/ust/list-credit-counseling-agencies-approved-pursuant-11-usc-111 (you can generally use the same provider as you used for your pre-petition counseling).
+- Take a post-petition financial management course and file the certificate of completion (within 60 days after the initial 341(a) examination date): https://www.justice.gov/ust/list-credit-counseling-agencies-approved-pursuant-11-usc-111 (you can generally use the same provider as you used for your prepetition credit counseling).

 Already overwhelmed?
-Contact us and ask for a free consultation.
+Contact me and ask for a free consultation.
+Email me at martha@bankruptcysage.com to set up an appointment

 What is chapter 7?